 The Vancouver Pops Performing Arts Society is a registered non-profit charity organization serving the musical and educational needs of youth and adults in our community.
 It provides outlets for musicians of all ages through class, rehearsals, coaching and performing opportunities with numerous concerts each year.

 At the Vancouver Pops, our goal is to provide a fun, progressive, and challenging music-making environment for all members of the community.
-The VPOPS hosts ensemble programs which are designed for intermediate and advanced level participants, as well as beginners who wish to start and develop their musical skill.
+The VPOPS hosts ensemble programs beginners, intermediates and advanced level participants.
 Ultimately, we aim to produce enriching, inspiring, and entertaining performances for our audiences.

 TOM KUO, ARTISTIC DIRECTOR